Founding Father: Thomas Nelson

 When Thomas Nelson came back home, he started to work at the family business.
 He was also elected to the Virginia House of Burgess while on his ship ride home.

-From then until May, 1777, Thomas Nelson continued to represent the Virginia in the council, where he was involved in many important committees.
+From then until May 1777, Thomas Nelson continued to represent Virginia in the council, where he was involved in many important committees.
 Nelson was respected by the other representatives because of his good judgment and liberal feelings.
-Not only did Thomas Nelson vote for independence for the colonies, he also signed the Declaration of Independence.
+Not only did Thomas Nelson vote for independence for the colonies, but he also signed the Declaration of Independence.
 In May 1977, while he was in Congress, Nelson was attacked suddenly with some sort of mental disease.
-Afterwards, it was a lot harder for his to think and remember things.
+Afterward, it was a lot harder for him to think and remember things.

 He decided to resign from his seat in Congress and go back to Virginia.
 When he started feeling a bit healthier, he became the commander in chief and brigadier general of the military.
 Here, he was very important to the country and to Virginia.
 He had enough money to help him support the military whenever they were struggling.